 Important to note that OQI has explored additional use case ideas over the past years.
-This chart shows only the current active use cases, i.e. that have performed substantial development in 2024. (a) Each coloured dot represents a use case team formed by experts from multiple countries to explore the potential of quantum computing for the SDGs. (b) These use cases are leveraging existing quantum approaches that include simulation for chemistry, optimisation and machine learning (QML). (c) The use cases address real-world problems, ranging from food, health, water, energy, traceability and climate.
+This chart shows only the current active use cases, i.e. that have performed substantial development in 2024. (a) Each coloured dot represents a use case team formed by experts from multiple countries to explore the potential of quantum computing for the SDGs. (b) These use cases are leveraging existing quantum approaches that include quantum simulation for chemistry, quantum-inspired combinatorial optimisation and quantum-inspired machine learning (QML). (c) The use cases address real-world problems, ranging from food, health, water, energy, traceability and climate.